 Now find a quiet spot in your home, or if you are by yourself then turn off all distractions and place the backpack or bags in front of you and have all the other heavy items ready to go within reach.
 Think about everything that you are currently worried about and for every worry place an item in a bag.
 Keep going until you run out of worries or the bags are full.

 Now stand up and put the backpack on your back and walk around the house for a while.
 If you don't have a backpack, walk around with your heavy shopping bags.
 How do you feel?
 How difficult is it to walk?
 Can you walk at all?
 Is it painful?

-Dr, Phil once made a great analogy on his TV show.
+Dr. Phil once made a great analogy on his TV show.
 He likened trying to keep an inflated beach ball under water to trying to control everything in your life without letting go.
-As he states on his website:
+He says:

 "All of these things that you're feeling: all the guilt, all the shame, all the anxiety, you're constantly using all your energy to hold that down.
 And then when you get tired, or it slips up " which is happening more lately " you go, Oh, my God, I've got to go get all that and shove it down, because I don't know how to deal with it.'
 That's what you need to learn how to do."

 So how do you let go?
 Let me count the ways: